The Buying Process

 - If you are going to buy with a mortgage now is the time to put in your application.
 However, it is better to get the mortgage agreed in principle before you start your search, to avoid disappointment later.

 - If you are taking out a mortgage, this will be a condition of the preliminary sales contract, giving you the possibility of pulling out, should your application be turned down.
 Once the offer is confirmed, the notaire will be notified and the contract becomes unconditional.

 - The notaire does all the conveyancing, which typically takes around 8-10 weeks.
 When the paperwork is ready, the notaire confirms the date and time of the final signing of the Acte de vente.

 - The buyer must transfer the balance of payment to the notaire in advance of completion day.

 - On the day of completion, all parties meet with the notaire (the buyer can appoint a proxy), keys and an attestation de vente are handed over, and ownership is transferred.
 The final acte de vente papers are then sent out around 3-6 months later.

 All our prices are quoted as FAI (agency fees included) unless otherwise stated and 'notaire' fees are around 7% to 8% (on average at 100K purchase price) but feel free to ask us for an exact amount on any particular French property for sale you are interested in.

 So there you have it! not so difficult after all to buy a property in France, but make sure you have the best advice along the way, let us take care of all the stress and risk for you and find you your dream home in France.

-For everything you need to know about French property for sale visit www.clefrance.co.uk
+For everything you need to know about French property visit www.clefrance.co.uk